Chive7840/rag_issue_triage/README.md

 - Implement backfill scripts for GitHub repos and Jira JQL queries following the GitHub issues RAG cookbook.
 - Swap `NoOpReranker` for a cross-encoder reranker via Hugging Face Inference endpoints or on-prem models.
 - Extend the React dashboard with authentication and richer triage analytics as you evolve beyond this starter.

+## Portfolio Sandbox Blueprint

+Add functionality to Sandbox the program without live data from GitHub or Jira -> see the [containerized portfolio sandbox plan](docs/containerized_sandbox_plan.md).
+The blueprint covers:

+- A Docker Compose topology that mirrors production services while remaining self-contained.
+- Modern base images and dependency management approaches that avoid deprecated runtimes.
+- Synthetic GitHub and Jira datasets with deterministic seeding for repeatable demos.
+- Automation for database initialization, embedding warm-up, and observability.
+- Portfolio polish, including walkthrough assets and reset scripts.